Mathematical Sciences Sponsorship Fund

 The sponsorship fund will not provide support for:

-- Conferences (these will be dealt with separately and conference organizers should continue to talk to their Publishing contact about this)
+- Conference Organizers (these will be dealt with separately and conference organizers should contact their Publishing contact about this)

 - Religious or political causes (including lobbying)